staslebedenko/perfect-infra-via-pulumi/README.md

 code .
 ```

-Then proceed with Terminal windows inside VSCode with
+Then proceed with Terminal windows inside VSCode with AZ login
+This is for the demo purposes, for production you need to use environment variables later on with limited access principal,
+to resources that is needed for your particular services.

 ```
 az login